pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 `pd.NA` (but this PDEP proposes a better naming scheme, see the "Naming" subsection below).

-This last dtype variant is what you currently (pandas 2.2) get for string data when enabling the ``future.infer_string`` option (to enable the behaviour which is intended to become the default in pandas 3.0).
+This last dtype variant is what users currently (pandas 2.2) get for string data when enabling the ``future.infer_string`` option (to enable the behaviour which is intended to become the default in pandas 3.0).